Google Blunders | The glossy world of Google's AI image generation (Google Gemini with Nano Banana) – All show, no substance – Image: Xpert.Digital

 - Precise text representation in images is required

 Nano Banana (Gemini 2.5 Flash Image) and Imagen are two different approaches from Google for AI-based image generation.
-While Imagen focuses on maximum image quality and photorealism, Nano Banana focuses on conversational editing, character consistency, and the integration of Google's world knowledge.
+While Imagen prioritizes maximum image quality and photorealism, Nano Banana focuses on conversational editing, character consistency, and the integration of Google's world knowledge.
 The choice between the two depends on the specific requirements of your project: quality versus contextual understanding and editing flexibility.

 Your global marketing and business development partner